RobotLocomotion/drake/doc/platform_reviewer_checklist.rst

 Search for `pull requests that need review
 <https://github.com/RobotLocomotion/drake/pulls?q=is%3Aopen+is%3Apr+no%3Aassignee+-label%3A%22status%3A+do+not+review%22>`_
 and (probably) assign a feature reviewer.
 This is intended to make sure that requests from outside developers receive timely attention.

+* For a draft PR, the author may simply be trying to get a reviewable view and CI coverage for incomplete, but they might also be asking for feedback.
+You should read the PR description and comments to determine whether to add a reviewer or a "do not review" label.

-For a pull request by a core Drake Developer, leaving it unassigned may be acceptable when it is clearly an early work-in-progress -- but if it is unassigned for several days, you should probably encourage the developer to label it "do not review" for clarity.
+* For a pull request by a core Drake Developer, leaving it unassigned may be acceptable when it is clearly an early work-in-progress -- but if it is unassigned for several days, you should probably encourage the developer to label it "do not review" for clarity.

 For PRs assigned to you that have passed all commit checks (other than needing a squash), merge the PR to master on behalf of the author -- unless it is